Live Aid: John F. Kennedy Stadium

-The JFK portion included reunions of Crosby, Stills, Nash & Young, the original Black Sabbath with Ozzy Osbourne, the Beach Boys with Brian Wilson, and surviving members of Led Zeppelin, with Phil Collins and the Power Station (and former Chic) member Tony Thompson sharing duties on drums in place of the band's late drummer John Bonham (although they were not officially announced by their group name from the stage, but were announced as Led Zeppelin on the VH1 10th Anniversary re-broadcast in 1995).
+The JFK portion included reunions of Crosby, Stills, Nash & Young, the original Black Sabbath with Ozzy Osbourne, the Beach Boys with Brian Wilson, and surviving members of Led Zeppelin, with Phil Collins and the Power Station (and former Chic) member Tony Thompson sharing duties on drums in place of the band's late drummer John Bonham (although they were not officially announced by their group name from the stage but were announced as Led Zeppelin on the VH1 10th Anniversary re-broadcast in 1995).

-Teddy Pendergrass made his first public appearance since his near-fatal car accident in 1982 which paralysed him.
-Pendergrass, along with Ashford & Simpson, performed "Reach Out and Touch".
-Bryan Adams (who came on after Judas Priest), recalled "it was bedlam backstage", before performing a four-song set, including "Summer of '69".
+Teddy Pendergrass made his first public appearance since his near-fatal car accident in 1982, which paralysed him.
+Pendergrass, alongside Ashford & Simpson, performed "Reach Out and Touch".
+Bryan Adams, who came on after Judas Priest, recalled: "It was bedlam backstage", before performing a four-song set, including "Summer of '69".

-Duran Duran performed a four-song set which was the final time the five original band members would publicly perform together until 2003.
+Duran Duran performed a four-song set, which was the final time the five original band members publicly performed together until 2003.
 Their set saw a weak, off-key falsetto note hit by frontman Simon Le Bon during "A View to a Kill".
 The error was dubbed "The Bum Note Heard Round the World" by various media outlets, in contrast to Freddie Mercury's "Note Heard Round the World" at Wembley.
 Le Bon later recalled it was the most embarrassing moment of his career.

-The UK TV feed from Philadelphia was dogged by an intermittent buzzing on the sound during Bryan Adams' turn on stage and continued less frequently throughout the rest of the UK reception of the American concert and both the audio and video feed failed entirely during that performance and during Simple Minds' performance.
+The UK television feed from Philadelphia was dogged by intermittent buzzing on the sound during Bryan Adams' turn on stage.
+This continued less frequently throughout the rest of the UK reception of the American concert, and the audio and video feed failed entirely during that performance and during Simple Minds' performance.

-Phil Collins, who had performed in London earlier in the day, began his solo set with the quip, "I was in England this afternoon.
+Phil Collins, who had performed in London earlier in the day, began his solo set, quipping: "I was in England this afternoon.
 Funny old world, innit?" to cheers from the Philadelphia crowd.
-Collins played drums during Eric Clapton's 17 minute set, which included well received performances of "Layla" and "White Room".
+Collins played the drums during Eric Clapton's 17-minute set, which included well-received performances of "Layla" and "White Room".